zapier/kubechecks/docs/contributing.md

 The `Tiltfile` defines all the resources required to build, run and test `kubechecks`.
 It creates:

 * Gitlab / Github repository with test files.
+Using the token's user repo (e.g. github.com/your-username/relative-emu)
 * Deploys ArgoCD and some demo applications to your kubernetes cluster.
 * Deploys ngrok to provide an external accessible URL for Github/Gitlab to send webhooks to your local dev environment.
 * Builds, tests and runs (with watch and hot restart) the `kubechecks` server in the local Kubernetes cluster.